 The price of success is heavy in the open source world.
 As your software gets more popular, the number of people who show up looking for information increases dramatically, while the number of people able to provide information increases much more slowly.
 Furthermore, even if the ratio were evenly balanced, there is still a fundamental scalability problem with the way most open source projects handle communications.
 Consider mailing lists, for example.
 Most projects have a mailing list for general user questions—sometimes the list's name is "users", "discuss", "help", or something else.
 Whatever its name, the purpose of the list is always the same: to provide a place where people can get their questions answered, while others watch and (presumably) absorb knowledge from observing these exchanges.

 These mailing lists work very well up to a few thousand users and/or a couple of hundred posts a day.
 But somewhere after that, the system starts to break down, because every subscriber sees every post; if the number of posts to the list begins to exceed what any individual reader can process in a day, the list becomes a burden to its members.
 Imagine, for instance, if Microsoft had such a mailing list for Windows XP.
 Windows XP has hundreds of millions of users; if even one-tenth of one percent of them had questions in a given twenty-four hour period, then this hypothetical list would get hundreds of thousands of posts per day!
 Such a list could never exist, of course, because no one would stay subscribed to it.
-This problem is not limited to mailing lists; the same logic applies to IRC channels, online discussion forums, indeed to any system in which a group hears questions from individuals.
+This problem is not limited to mailing lists; the same logic applies to IRC channels, other discussion forums, indeed to any system in which a group hears questions from individuals.
 The implications are ominous: the usual open source model of massively parallelized support simply does not scale to the levels needed for world domination.

 There will be no explosion when forums reach the breaking point.
 There is just a quiet negative feedback effect: people unsubscribe from the lists, or leave the IRC channel, or at any rate stop bothering to ask questions, because they can see they won't be heard in all the noise.
 As more and more people make this highly rational choice, the forum's activity will seem to stay at a manageable level.
 But it is staying manageable precisely because the rational (or at least experienced) people have started looking elsewhere for information—while the inexperienced people stay behind and continue posting.
 In other words, one side effect of continuing to use unscalable communications models as the project grows is that the average quality of both questions and answers tends to go down, which makes it look like new users are dumber than they used to be, when in fact they're probably not.
 It's just that the benefit/cost ratio of using those high-population forums goes down, so naturally those with the experience to do so start to look elsewhere for answers first.
 Adjusting communications mechanisms to cope with project growth therefore involves two related strategies: